gokhanozdemir/cocukyastaevliligeson-unfpa/Eylem-Planlari.md

 The National Action Plan for Gender Equality covers education, economy, poverty, power and participation in decision making, health, media, environment and institutional mechanisms.
 For each of these areas, comprehensive policy documents have been prepared that define the current situation in terms of gender equality, analyze the obstacles to achieve gender equality, and also include goals, objectives and concrete implementation strategies.

-?> *Kuruluş adı:Başbakanlık Kadının Statüsü Genel Müdürlüğü; 2008, Türkçe Tema: Toplumsal Cinsiyet Eşitliği*
+?> *Kuruluş adı: Başbakanlık Kadının Statüsü Genel Müdürlüğü; 2008, Türkçe Tema: Toplumsal Cinsiyet Eşitliği*

 [Dokümanı İncele](downloads\EYP\EYP_06.pdf ':ignore')